A (tight) upper bound for the length of confidence intervals with conditional coverage: Introduction

 \section{Introduction}

+Post-model-selection inference, i.e., parametric inference when the fitted model is chosen in a data-driven fashion, is non-trivial.
+Obviously, such a model is random and may be misspecified.
+It is well-known that the `naive' approach, where the model-selection step is ignored in the sense that the chosen model is treated as a-priori given and as correct in subsequent analyses, can result in invalid inference procedures; cf. \cite{Lee03a}.
+The polyhedral method of \cite{lee2016} is a recently proposed technique that allows one to construct valid inference procedures, like tests or confidence intervals, after model selection, for a parameter of interest that depends on the selected model.
+The polyhedral method and its variants can be used with a variety of methods, including the Lasso or the sequential testing method considered later in this paper.

 \cite{kivaranovic2020} showed that the expected length of confidence intervals based on the polyhedral method of \cite{lee2016} is typically infinite.
 The polyhedral method can be modified by combining it with data carving \citep{fithian2017} or with selection on a randomized response \citep{tian2018}.
-In these references, the authors found, in simulations, that this combination results in significantly shorter intervals than those based on the polyhedral method alone.
+These references found, in simulations, that this combination results in significantly shorter intervals than those based on the polyhedral method alone.
 In this paper, we give a formal analysis of this phenomenon.
-We show that the polyhedral method, when combined with the proposals of of \cite{fithian2017} or of \cite{tian2018}, delivers intervals that are always bounded.
-Our upper bound is easy to compute, easy to interpret and, in the interesting case where the polyhedral method alone gives intervals with infinite expected length, also sharp.
+We show that the polyhedral method, when combined with the proposals of \cite{fithian2017} or of \cite{tian2018}, delivers intervals whose length is always bounded.
+Our upper bound is easy to compute, easy to interpret and also applies in situations where variances are estimated.
+In the interesting case where the polyhedral method alone gives intervals with infinite expected length, our bound is also sharp.
 Moreover, we show that the intervals of \cite{fithian2017} and \cite{tian2018} are always shorter than the intervals obtained by corresponding sample splitting methods.